Last Reviewed: 22/12/2020

 The official IOG programme is published as a public iCalendar feed and displayed on the IOG website as an embedded Google Calendar.
 It is archived in perpetuity, including full names and email addresses by default of IOG event organisers, even once a member has left the group.

-As well as being printed and distributed as a leaflet in the local area every quarter, a digital copy of the printed programme is emailed to group members and is also available to members of the public, on request.
-The digital copy of the programme incl. names and email addresses (by default) is archived by the group, though the archive is not made publicly available as it contains members and ex-members potentially outdated contact details.
+As well as being distributed as a printed leaflet in the local area every quarter, a digital PDF copy of the printed programme is published on the group’s public website.
+The PDF copy of the programme incl. names and email addresses (by default) is archived by the group, though the archive is not made publicly available as it contains members and ex-members potentially outdated contact details.

 By default, the IOG will publish names and email addresses of event organisers on both the printed and online programmes as contact information for new members.
 If you have a preferred alternative contact email address or would simply rather your phone number was used in preference, let the Programme Editor know this when requesting your event be added to the programme.
 The Programme Editor will email around a draft of the printed programme to all event organisers contributing to that quarter’s programme to check that the information is correct, before publication.
 Corrections can be made to the online programme at any point by contacting the Programme Editor.
 Errors in the printed programme not picked up in the initial draft can only be corrected in subsequent quarterly programmes, once the printed programme has been finalised and sent to production.